 Trump is "enabling the virus," New York Governor Andrew Cuomo says

 New York Governor Andrew Cuomo on Monday took aim at President Trump, accusing the president of "enabling the virus" by making false and misleading statements about COVID-19 and its impact on the nation.
-The governor made the comments as a staggering 40 out of 50 states are seeing coronavirus infections on the rise.
+The governor made the comments as 40 out of 50 states are seeing coronavirus infections on the rise and the U.S. death toll has topped 130,000.

 Calling the virus a "major" problem, Cuomo implored Mr. Trump not to be a "co-conspirator" of COVID-19 by understating the severity of the pandemic.
 "He's facilitating the virus," Cuomo said.
 "He's enabling the virus."

-Mr. Trump has continued to downplay the danger of the coronavirus to infected people, as more and more become infected in the U.S. In a speech on July 4, Mr. Trump declared that 99% of cases of COVID-19 are harmless.
-That flies in the face of science and of the reality captured by the U.S. death toll of about 130,000.
+Mr. Trump has continued to downplay the danger of the coronavirus, as more and more become infected in the U.S. In a speech on July 4, Mr. Trump declared that 99% of cases of COVID-19 are harmless.
+However, the World Health Organization has said about 20% of those diagnosed with COVID-19 progress to severe disease, including pneumonia and respiratory failure.

+In addition, those with mild or no symptoms also can spread the virus to others who are more vulnerable.

 On Saturday, Mr. Trump tweeted: "Our tremendous Testing success gives the Fake News Media all they want, CASES.
 In the meantime, Deaths and the all important Mortality Rate goes down. ...
 Anybody need any Ventilators-?"